The Resume You're Sending Might Be Killing Your Chances - Here's Why

 Quick answer

-• Align the resume to one target role at a time.
+- Match the resume to one target role before adding more keywords.

 Top Mistakes Mid-Career Candidates Make